 The data were from the Program for International Assessment of Adult Competencies (PIAAC) 2012/2014 U.S. public-use file (PUF) (Holtzman et al., 2017).
-PIAAC is a large-scale assessment of basic skills administered to over 30 countries and conducted under the auspices of the Organization for Economic Cooperation and Development (OECD).
-PIAAC data provides nationally representative estimates of basic skills including literacy, numeracy, and digital problem-solving skills, along with general demographic, SES, and behavioral information among adults aged 16 to 74-years old.
+PIAAC is a largescale assessment of basic skills administered to over 30 countries and conducted under the auspices of the Organization for Economic Cooperation and Development (OECD).
+PIAAC data provides nationally representative estimates of basic skills including literacy, numeracy, and digital problem-solving skills, along with general demographic, SES, and behavioral information among adults aged 16- to 74-years old.
 The detailed study design and sampling strategy has been published elsewhere (Hogan et al., 2016).
-The U.S. PIAAC samples with age 25 to 65-years old were selected to reflect AET participation after formal postsecondary education, which most adults complete by late twenties (Desjardins, 2010).
-After excluding 1,466 cases due to missing AET participation information as well as cases outside of the 25 to 65-years old age group, the final analytic sample size was 5,450.
+The U.S. PIAAC samples with age 25- to 65-years old were selected to reflect AET participation after formal postsecondary education, which most adults complete by late twenties (Desjardins, 2010).
+The total sample size in the data was 8670.
+After excluding the cases outside of the 25- to 65-years old age group (n = 2787) and missing AET participation information (n = 131), as well as any covariates (n = 302), the final analytic sample size was 5450.
+We considered the missing data were not of a major concern as the rate of missing was approximately 5% given the eligible participants who met the age criteria and had AET participation information, and there were no appreciable missing data patterns.